Generalised arbitrage-free SVI volatility surfaces: Introduction

-In the recent paper~\cite{gj}, Gatheral and Jacquier proposed a new class of SVI implied volatility parameterisation, based on the previous works of Gatheral~\cite{Gatheral:2004}.
+Recently, Gatheral and Jacquier~\cite{gj} proposed a new class of implied volatility parameterisation, based on the previous works by Gatheral~\cite{Gatheral:2004}.
 In particular they provide explicit sufficient and---in a certain sense---almost necessary conditions ensuring that such a surface is free of arbitrage.
-We shall recall later the exact definition of arbitrage, and see that it can be decomposed into butterfly arbitrage and calendar spread arbitrage.
+We shall recall later the exact definition of arbitrage, and see that it can be decomposed into two elements: butterfly arbitrage and calendar spread arbitrage.
 This new class depends on the maturity and can hence be used to model the whole volatility surface, and not a single slice.
 It also depends on the at-the-money total implied variance $\theta_t$, and on a positive function $\varphi$ such that the total variance~$w$ as a function of time-to-maturity $t$ and log-(forward)-moneyness $k$ is given by $w(k,t)\equiv \theta_t \text{SVI}_{\rho}(k \varphi(\theta_t) )$, where $\text{SVI}_{\rho}$ is the classical (normalised) SVI parameterisation from~\cite{gj}, and~$\rho$ an asymmetry parameter (essentially playing the role of the correlation between spot and volatility in stochastic volatility models).

 In this work, we generalise their framework to volatility surfaces parameterised as $w(k,t)\equiv \theta_t \Psi(k \varphi(\theta_t))$ for some (general) functions~$\varphi$, $\theta$, $\Psi$.
 We obtain (Sections~\ref{sec_cal} and~\ref{sec_butter}) necessary and sufficient conditions coupling the functions~$\Psi$ and~$\varphi$ that preclude arbitrage.
 This allows us to obtain (i) the exact set of admissible functions $\varphi$ in the symmetric ($\rho=0$) SVI case, and (ii) a constraint-free parameterisation of Gatheral-Jacquier functions satisfying the conditions of~\cite{gj}.
 In passing (Section~\ref{sec:nonsmooth}), we extend the class of possible functions by allowing for non-smooth implied volatility functions.
 Finally (Section~\ref{sec_example}), we exhibit examples of non-SVI arbitrage-free implied volatility surfaces.